freedom-software/freedam-web-notices-wp-plugin/freedam-web-notices/README.txt

 1. Select the "Notice Template" navigation tab along the top of the page.
 1. Adjust the HTML in the template textarea.
   2. Identify the element you wish to hide when the data is empty.
-  2. Identify the token in the template that the hidding action is dependant on.
+  2. Identify the token in the template that the hiding action is dependent on.
   2. Add a class name to the identified element that matches the identified token (`class="deceased-name-maiden"`).
 1. Press "Save Changes".